jjmccollum/teiphy/docs/example.rst

 STEMMA
 =======

-STEMMA is a phylogenetic analysis program written by Stephen Carlson.
+`STEMMA <https://github.com/stemmatic/stemma>`_ is a phylogenetic analysis program written by Stephen C. Carlson.
-It uses reticulating links to model contamination between branches to form a phylogenetic network.
+It searches for an optimal stemma topology according to the maximum-parsimony criterion and uses reticulating links to model contamination between branches to form a phylogenetic network.

 To create the files required for STEMMA, run this command: